SEXUALITY EDUCATOR - SPEAKER - AUTHOR

 Director of Health Education for Culture Reframed: the global lead in solving the public health crisis of the digital age.
 Founded by internationally renowned scholar and activist Dr. Gail Dines, Culture Reframed is the first health promotion effort to recognize and address pornography as the public health crisis of the digital age.
 We are a multidisciplinary team of experts and scholars helping to build the public’s capacity to deal with pervasive sexually violent online pornography.

-Chair of Porn Harms Kids: a grassroots campaign that draws attention to the issue of exposure of children and young people to pornography in Australia.
+Chair of Porn Harms Kids: Australia’s only registered health promotion charity addressing the harms of children and young people accessing online pornography.
 Porn Harms Kids mobilises researchers, child development experts, youth welfare authorities, the medical profession, social and public policy sectors and members of the community including schools and parents, to work toward a comprehensive solution.

 Managing Director of Youth Wellbeing Project: provides holistic relationships & sexuality education to prevent sexual harms, enhance children and young people’s relationships, and build resilience to porn culture.
 Educators throughout Australia and internationally, utilise BODY IQ and RELATIONSHIP IQ programs, underpinned by holistic sexuality education principles.

 Author of Not for Kids! children’s book.
 This exceptional book offers gentle and insightful guidance and is a must have for parents and professionals to prepare kids for the inevitable occasion of when they will see explicit imagery.
 Through the character of Milly, she lets kids know that coming across pornographic images is not their fault and she teaches them to always seek help from a safe adult.

 Anti-porn, whole-person centred sexuality education approach